-Depicting the story of the eponymous ancient Egyptian pharaoh, Akhnaten is one of composer Philip Glass’s three ‘portrait’ operas.
+Akhnaten is one of composer Philip Glass’s three ‘portrait’ operas.
 The operas in the trilogy are all based around different themes and historical figures: portraits of people whose personal vision transformed the thinking of their times through the power of ideas rather than by military force.

-The mesmerising opera uses texts from ancient scripts such as The book of the Dead to drive the story forward.
-Like Satyagraha (sung in Sanskrit), Akhnaten makes use of obscure language; in this case Hebrew, Egyptian and Akkadian.
+The mesmerising opera uses texts from ancient scripts such as The Book of the Dead, and like Satyagraha, Akhnaten makes use of languages rarely used in opera; in this case Hebrew, Egyptian and Akkadian.

 The inspiration for writing Akhnaten came from his reading of Sigmund Freud’s Moses and Monotheism and Immanuel Velikovsky’s Oedipus and Akhnaton.
 Velikovsky’s controversial book (the work that inspired Glass the most) explores the parallels between the Greek Oedipus, legendary king of Thebes, and the Egyptian Pharaoh Akhenaten.

-A year after its world premiere at the Stuttgart theatre, ENO brought Akhnaten to the London Coliseum for its UK premiere.
-This year, director Phelim McDermott’s Olivier award-winning production returns to the London Coliseum for its first revival.
+A year after its world premiere at the Stuttgart theatre, ENO brought Akhnaten to the London Coliseum for its UK premiere, beginning a relationship with the work that would last for decades to come.